T. J. Pesefea: Cincinnati Bengals

 Pesefea signed with the Cincinnati Bengals on May 12, 2023.
 He played three preseason games before an elbow injury moved him to the injured reserve list.
 He was later waived on September 12, 2023.

 St. Louis Battlehawks

 On August 14, 2024, Pesefea signed with the St. Louis Battlehawks of the United Football League (UFL).

+Orlando Storm

+On January 14, 2026, Pesefea was selected by the Orlando Storm in the 2026 UFL Draft, reuniting with his head coach from the Battlehawks, Anthony Becht.
+He was released on March 12.

 Personal life

 Pesefea is third of four children born to Tautala Pesefea Sr. and Annie Chang.
 He has a brother named Nick Pesefea-Chang.
 At eight years of age, Pesefea was run over by a car.
 During his high school years, Pensefea's survival story gained him Most Inspirational Player of the Year.